uppusaikiran/awesome-ctf-cheatsheet/readme.md

 > $ nmap -T4 -A -p- <NETWORK>
 ```

-To scan for UDP Ports (Dont scan all scans, as it takes lot of time).
+To scan for UDP Ports (Don't scan all ports, as it takes a lot of time).

 ```